4forces/CI-MS3-project3/README.md

 ### Deployment to Heroku

-- Lecturer Mr. KX Chor's for his detailed step-by-step guidance
+- Lecturer [Mr. KX Chor's]((https://github.com/kunxin-chor) for his detailed step-by-step guidance

 ---

 ## Acknowledgements

-- The wonderful [CI community at Slack](https://code-institute-room.slack.com) for numerous useful tips, inspiration and motivation :sparkling_heart:
+- The wonderful CI community at Slack for numerous useful tips, inspiration and motivation :sparkling_heart:
-- Our Lecturer [Mr. Paul KX Chor](https://github.com/kunxin-chor) for much patience & effort in teaching and sharing his deep knowledge with us :clap:
+- Our Lecturer for much patience & effort in teaching and sharing his deep knowledge with us :clap:
-- My classmates (Collin, Eddy, Frances, JY and Rui Shan) in the spirit of sticking together learning, stuggling :) and striving :satisfied:
+- My classmates (Collin, Eddy, Frances, JY and Rui Shan) in the spirit of sticking together - Encouraging, striving, struggling :satisfied:

 **For education purposes only**